getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 ![](/assets/images/docs/gitbook/stacked_vs_not_stacked.png)

+Notice how each Y axis value is displayed as the sum of itself and the Y values "beneath" it.

 {% callout info %}

 Stacking and Grouping are related.
 You won't stack data unless you have also grouped it.